JohannPaez/IETI-LAB9/README.md

 - How many products are returned by the *findByDescriptionContaining* query?
 Why?
   - Two products, the method returns only two because there is a pagination and it returns 2 products.
 - Which are the collection names where the objects are stored?
 Where are those names assigned?
-  - Customer and Product, names are assigned by default unless we specify it with the @Document annotation (collection = "<name>")
+  - Customer and Product, names are assigned by default unless we specify it with the @Document annotation (collection = "name")

 ## Autor
 Johann Sebastian Páez Campos - Laboratorio 09 IETI 29/10/2020